 If you live in a country where typhoid fever is rare, you're at increased risk if you:

-Intestinal bleeding or perforation
+Intestinal bleeding or holes

 Intestinal bleeding is often marked by a sudden drop in blood pressure and shock, followed by the appearance of blood in your stool.